-Alexander Grafton was a Member of the Institution of Civil and Mechanical Engineers who developed and manufactured steam cranes.
-His firm, Grafton & Co., also known as the “Vulcan Works”, Bedford, exported cranes throughout the world.
-These cranes were put to a variety of uses including heavy industry, docks, wharfs and railways.
+Alexander Grafton developed and manufactured steam-cranes.
+He was a Member of the Institution of Civil and Mechanical Engineers.
+His firm, Grafton & Co., also known as the “Vulcan Works”, Bedford, exported cranes throughout the world for use in industry, docks, wharfs and the railways.

 The early years

 Alexander was one of the eight children of Henry Grafton and Janet, nee Melville Clark.
 He was born on the 24th May 1845 at St. Andrews, Middlesex.
 His father was a well-known inventor and civil engineer.